MORGAN SINDALL CONSTRUCTION & INFRASTRUCTURE LTD

 Invoices due but not paid within agreed terms: 4 %

 Shortest standard payment period

 Standard payment terms

 Morgan Sindall operates shorter payment terms in certain circumstances, including where we have specific payment commitments on frameworks with key customers e.g. 30 days.
-This is reflected in our average days to pay, when compared to our standard payment terms of 60 days for purchase ledger suppliers, and 49 days (from valuation date) for subcontractors.
+This is reflected in our average days to pay, when compared to our standard payment terms.

 Were there any changes to the standard payment terms in the reporting period?